georgian-io/LLM-Finetuning-Toolkit/redPajama/README.md

 This folder contains ready-to-use scripts, using which you can do the following:

-* Finetuning RedPajama-7B using PeFT methodology QLoRA:
+* Finetuning RedPajama using PeFT methodology QLoRA:
 	* ```redpajama_classification.py```: Finetune on News Group classification dataset
 	* ```redpajama_summarization.py```: Finetune on Samsum summarization dataset
 * Prompts used: